ahtee/programming-practice/README.md

 #### HashMaps, Hashtables, ...

 #### Object-Oriented Programming

-Show you can create structure
+Show you can create program structure.

 - Classes
 - Prototypal inheritance in JavaScript